RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/File Browser/2-file-browser-command-bar/2-file-browser-command-bar.md

 ![A screenshot of the new tasks screen. tasks is empty, aside from some pre-filled date data and the parent field now containing the name of the item where the files are being stored.
 The ](<Files New Task.png>)

 :::info[Task Parent]
 Creating a **Task** this way will cause Rapid to fill the *Parent* field with a lookup link to the current item where the files are located.
-In this example, the files that are being used to generate a task are located inside an project item titled "Office Building Construction".
+In this example, the files that are being used to generate a task are located inside a project item titled "Office Building Construction".
 Once the new Task is created, it will also link back to this item.
 :::

 4. Fill out the **Task** information and details as desired